 1.8.
-FAMILY VIOLENCE POLICY
+Family violence policy

-From 1st July 2020, we have a family violence policy in place which is publicly available on our website.
+EWIB/ShieldCover has a family violence policy in place which is publicly available on our website.
 Family violence is "violent, threatening or other behaviour by a person that coerces or controls a member of the person's family or causes the family member to be fearful".